 I’ve suggested my go-to seasoning blend with garlic powder here, but you have plenty of options!

 - Ranch.
 Add onion powder and dried dill.

 - Cajun.
-Toss your fries with Cajun easoning for a bold, lightly spicy flavor.
+Toss your fries with Cajun seasoning for a bold, lightly spicy flavor.

 - Italian.
 Try your air fryer fries with some Italian seasoning for a delicious Italian spin.
 (Pair these with the basil yogurt dip from my Zucchini Fries recipe.)

 - Seasoning Salt.
-Add seasoning salt for addictive salty and garlicky flavor.
+Add seasoning salt for ultimate flavor.
 Omit the kosher salt, as seasoning salt is already salty.

 - Curry.
 For warm and richly-spiced fries, try a shake or two of curry powder over the freshly cooked fries.

 - Parmesan Truffle.
 Enjoy an elegant, restaurant-worthy spin by adding truffle salt and topping your finished fries with freshly grated Parmesan.

-One of the best part of fries is dipping them in your favorite air fryer French fry sauce!
+One of the best parts of french fries is dipping them in your favorite air fryer French fry sauce!